Adam Krum Email & Phone Number

 I left for boot camp on the Marine Corps birthday 2003, I became a Marine and an anti-tank guided missileman.
 At the end of infantry training I was informed my assignment was no longer to a stateside marine unit, but instead as a replacement to a unit already in Iraq.
 I was assigned to the 2nd Battalion, 1st Marine Regiment, who were in Fallujah Iraq in the al anbar province.
 I arrived in iraq june 3rd, and by june 25 had been shot in the face.
 I am fortunate to be alive, I am proud to have served with the Marines I call family.
 I have a purple heart, I am using the GI bill I earned while serving my country to pursue a BS in aviation science at UVU and become a commercial pilot.
 I learned a can't stop won't stop mentality in the Marine Corps which helps me achieve some incredible things.
 If I was not a Marine I don't think I would have had the intestinal fortitude to have complete 22 base jumps in a single day.
 My Marine Corps brother, Tristan Wimmer, and I have been working to raise money to try and help fight veteran suicide.
 I have lost 4 from my platoon in as many years, two of which were directly responsible for rescuing me when I got shot.
 I love my Corps and my country.
 I am happy to be alive and know how close I was to not being here, I am thankful to be writing this sentence.

-Adam Krum Education Details
+Adam Krum education

-Frequently Asked Questions about Adam Krum
+Frequently asked questions about Adam Krum

 What company does Adam Krum work for?

-Adam Krum works for Skydive The Wasatch
+Adam Krum works for Skydive the Wasatch.

 What schools did Adam Krum attend?